discoform/numberzs/_posts/2021-07-24-john-whitney-matrix-iii-1972.md

 post_content:
   - type: content
     content: >-
-      John Whitney's Matrix III is an abstract computer-generated animation set to music by Terry Riley.
-The film consists of a group of triangles, squares and hexagons.

-      All forms are moving within an invisible matrix.
+      John Whitney's Matrix III is an abstract computer-generated animation of a group of triangles, squares and hexagons with all forms are moving within an invisible matrix.
+The film is well paired with a soundtrack by Terry Riley

+      John Whitney, Sr. is well known as an American animator, composer and inventor.
+He is widely considered to be one of the fathers of computer animation, and there is a wealth of material to review.
 # Optional recommended posts are determined by the post author and added here.
 This is good for SEO and internal linking.
 recommended_posts:
   title:
     - John Whitney Catalog, 1961
     - John Whitney, Permutations (1966)
+    - Jordan Belson - Mandala, 1953
 ---